stepbart/Tasks/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The application works at the website address: https://stepbart.github.io/
+The application works at: https://stepbart.github.io/

 <div align="center">
     <img src="https://github.com/stepbart/Tasks/blob/master/TaskApp.gif">